 The first step to determining the outer uniside construction is to obtain the vehicle development code.
 This code automatically populates when the VIN is entered into the Aftersales Information Research (AIR) system.
 The code shows up at the top of the initial vehicle information page.

-• Expand the Unified Parts Group menu on the left-hand side of the page
+- Expand Unified Parts Group menu (left side of webpage)

-• In the search bar at the top of the screen do a search for Use of Materials in Outer Skin or scroll down the list to find it
+- In search bar at top of screen, search for Use of Materials In Outer Skin or scroll down to find it

 Collision and service information for Rolls-Royce can be found on the BMW service website.